Minhal128/Nspire-app/REDESIGN_SUMMARY.md

-# 🎨 Nspire App - Complete Redesign Summary
+# 🎨 Inspire App - Complete Redesign Summary

 ## Overview
-Successfully redesigned and upgraded the Nspire property management app to be fully compatible with Expo SDK 54, with improved architecture, better code organization, and enhanced developer experience.
+Successfully redesigned and upgraded the Inspire property management app to be fully compatible with Expo SDK 54, with improved architecture, better code organization, and enhanced developer experience.

 ## 📊 Version Upgrades